Ivor Bueb: Career

 Bueb is perhaps best known for sharing the winning works Jaguar D-type with Mike Hawthorn in the 1955 24 Hours of Le Mans which was marred by an accident in which 82 spectators were killed; a success he repeated with Ron Flockhart in the ex-works Ecurie Ecosse car in 1957.

-He suffered serious injuries in 1959 when he crashed his BRP Cooper-Borgward Formula Two car at the Charade Circuit near Clermont-Ferrand, France.
+Bueb suffered serious injuries in 1959 when he crashed his BRP Cooper-Borgward Formula Two car at the Charade Circuit near Clermont-Ferrand, France.
 He crashed at Gravenoire, a multiple apex-section at the very far end of the circuit, and was thrown out of his Cooper.
 After being carried off the circuit by Gendarmes in a way that probably worsened his injuries, Bueb died six days later at a hospital near the circuit.

-It was Ivor Bueb's death, in conjunction with Archie Scott Brown's demise, that finally led Brian Lister to shut down his very successful sports car racing effort.
+It was Bueb's death, in conjunction with Archie Scott Brown's demise, that finally led Brian Lister to shut down his very successful sports car racing effort.
 Bueb's funeral was held at Manor Park Cemetery in Newham, London on the 10 August.
 It was attended by his family, friends, and widowed wife.
 His father was unable to attend, but arranged a high mass in Clermont-Ferrand at the same time.

 Personal life

 Bueb served in the RAF during WW2.
 After returning he invested money into selling ex-War department vehicles in Newport, Monmouthshire.
 He obtained his Aviator's Certificate in 1949 in Cardiff, piloting a DH82A Tiger Moth.
-Upon moving back to Cheltenham in the early 1950s he began his career in motorsport, helped by Geoffrey Turk.
+Upon moving back to Cheltenham in the early 1950s, he began his career in motorsport, helped by Geoffrey Turk.
 Bueb was affectionally called 'Ivor the Driver' by his peers, a play on 'Ivan the Terrible'.
 After his tragic accident in 1959, fellow racer Jimmy Ebdon paid tribute:Despite his burly figure, he was indeed a quiet and very sensitive person.
 He was very modest in success and always most outspoken about his failures.Bueb was survived by his wife, Florence Ada Bueb (1925-2009) and his son, David Ivor Lee Bueb Thomas, who died in 1988.